Compiling SFML with CMake

 This boolean option controls whether you generate the SFML documentation or not.
 Note that the

-doxygen tool must be installed and accessible, otherwise
+Doxygen tool must be installed and accessible, otherwise

 enabling this option will produce an error.
 On Mac OS X you can either install the classic-Unix doxygen binary into /usr/bin or any similar directory, or install Doxygen.app into any "Applications" folder, e.g. ~/Applications. |